Sprint Planner Helper – Session 18

 · March 8, 2009

-I haven’t done to much on the Sprint Planner Helper project during this week.
-A lot of Salvation Army activities has taken up my time.
+I haven’t done too much on the Sprint Planner Helper project during this week.
+A lot of Salvation Army activities have taken up my time.

-But I have read the blog post (in form of a PDF-book) from DDD Step By Step.
-I have read much of it before but sometimes other word clear things up for you.
+But I have read the blog post (in the form of a PDF-book) from DDD Step By Step.
+I have read much of it before, but sometimes other words clear things up for you.
 This book did it for me.

 OK – what to do tonight (Abbe is sound asleep and Elin has gone to work).
 I have most of the stuff from my first two user stories in place.
-But I need a way to easy move product backlog item up and down in the list.
+But I need a way to easily move product backlog items up and down in the list.
 This will come in handy when the product backlog items are estimated.

-So I’ll introduce some methods to move the in the product backlog list.
+So I’ll introduce some methods to move them in the product backlog list.
 And some arrows in the GUI for the list.

 Let’s write some lovely simple tests and see where it takes me.